smautner/dart.nvim/README.md

     -- argument to pass to vim.fn.fnamemodify `mods`, before displaying the file path in the picker -- e.g. ":t" for the filename, ":p:." for relative path to cwd path_format = ':t',
+    -- border style for the picker window
+    -- See `:h winborder` for options
+    border = 'rounded',
   },

   -- State persistence.
 Use Dart.read_session and Dart.write_session manually